Grudge Match

 the letter that you wrote, Destiny, about Mark proposing to you in kindergarten and then you getting dressed up for the Paniwani marriage the next day and him refusing you in a cruel way.

-You don't have to accept his friend request now, 30 years later or whatever.
+You don't have to accept his friend request now, 30 years later, or whatever.

+You don't have to.
 And I admire you for saying that you wouldn't be his friend.

 And I don't admire him for not apologizing at that point.
+And you have nothing to think about again.

 That person is just a thought and he's gone.
+So there you go.

 Anyway, Tobias's cousin apologized to Tobias.